facebook tracking

 Quality Risk Management

 Quality risk management is a methodical approach to the assessment, management, review, and communication of risks to the pharmaceutical product’s quality.
-It can be used in a proactive or retrospective manner.

 Quality Risk Management is to guarantee that: